When To Pierce Baby Ears

 For situations like Keloids development, things are not really certain.
 However, if you and your partner don’t have a family history of Keloids, then it is less likely for the baby to have Keloids from piercing.

-Not just that; recent survey shows that Keloids are less probable when ears are pierced below the age of 11 than after 11.
+Not just that, a recent survey shows that Keloids are less probable when ears are pierced below the age of 11 than after 11.

 How about if your family has a history of Keloids?
-Well, experts recommends you should avoid piercing your baby ears.
-But if you really want to have it pierced, consider doing it at early childhood rather than infancy.
+Well, experts recommend you should avoid piercing your baby’s ears.
+But if you really want to have it pierced, consider doing it in early childhood rather than infancy.
 This way, you reduce the risk of developing Keloids.

 Best Way To Have Your Baby Ears Pierced